One Simple PracticeOctober 23, 2019 | Caregiver Stories, Caregivers in the Workforce

 STOP.
 “One thing, Vic.
 Just one thing.”

 What Is True For Me: This principal cuts out the superfluous excess.
 If I’m driving to the doctor’s office with Mom, that is my “one thing” for that moment.
 Sitting in the waiting room is my “one thing” for that moment.
 Making a phone call to the Insurance Company is my “one thing” for that moment.
 Teaching my fitness class is my “one thing” for that moment.
+I practiced that until it became a natural thing to me.
+One simple practice was all it took to help me breathe.

 Saying it aloud allows me and the Universe/God to hear those non-judgmental words.
 They resonate and echo like a powerful declaration to support the intention and effort I do make.
 Sometimes the result is as dramatic as the parting of the Red Sea.
 Other times it is as subtle as just making it through one ore minute, hour, or day like any other ordinary person who is not a caregiver.
 Either way, I will have climbed the staircase, one step at a time, without losing my breath or losing my mind.